How to Write a Great MBA Personal Statement

 These prompts ask applicants to introduce themselves to the admissions committee members.
-Here is the actual class of 2021 required essay prompt from Harvard:
+Here the actual class of 2023 required essay prompt from Harvard:

 You’re applying to Harvard Business School.
 We can see your resume, academic transcripts, extracurricular activities, awards, post-MBA career goals, test scores, and what your recommenders have to say about you.
 As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?

 A variant includes a previous Harvard prompt asking candidates what they would say when introducing themselves to other new students on the first day of classes.
 Stanford’s famous embodiment of this prompt simply reads: